thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse_Part2.md

-## 8.Docker with Microservices using Spring Boot - II
+## 8.Docker with Microservices using Spring Boot - II (We did Resiliency and Circuit breaker, API Gateway and then Spring Cloud Config - Config Server)
 * Start of class 8
 * RESILIENCY and CIRCUIT BREAKER (Not be adding in very detail. later you can check video for in detail)
        * dependencies we will add resilience4j only, see in pom.xml file.